shomechakraborty/housing_price_prediction_model/README.md

 As this is my first time working with Neural Networks, I hope to learn better ways to develop more efficient information and data-processing systems as I move on to college and work on new projects and activities building off of this project.
-For future projects, I aim to better learn about and implement methods such as Min-Max scaling and Z-Score Normalization in addition to other Deep Learning methods such as K-Means Clustering.
+For future projects, I aim to implement methods such as Min-Max scaling and Z-Score Normalization as well as other methods of Deep Learning such as K-Means Clustering.

 DOCUMENTATION UPDATED TO PROVIDE ADDITIONAL CLARIFICATION ON THE MODEL: 03/12/2025